-The right leg drive amplifier or reference amplifier is used as part of a feedback loop to force the patient's common-mode voltage close to the internal 1.3 V reference level (VCM_REF) of the ADAS1000/ADAS1000-1/ADAS1000-2.
+The right leg drive amplifier or reference amplifier is used as part of a feedback loop to force the patient's common-mode voltage close to the internal 1.3 V reference level (VCM\REF) of the ADAS1000-3/ADAS1000-4.
 This centers all the electrode inputs relative to the input span, providing maximum input dynamic range.
 It also helps to reject noise and interference from external sources such as fluorescent lights or other patient-connected instruments, and absorbs the dc or ac lead-off currents injected on the ECG electrodes.

-The RLD amplifier can be used in a variety of ways as shown in Figure 67.
-Its input can be taken from the CM_OUT signal using an external resistor.
+The RLD amplifier can be used in a variety of ways as shown in Figure 65.
+Its input can be taken from the CM\OUT signal using an external resistor.
 Alternatively, some or all of the electrode signals can be combined using the internal switches.

-The DC gain of the RLD amplifier is set by the ratio of the external feedback resistor (RFB) to the effective input resistor, which can be set by an external resistor, or alternatively, a function of the number of selected electrodes as configured in the CMREFCTL register (see Table 32).
-In a typical case, using the internal resistors for R{IN}, all active electrodes are used to derive the right leg drive, resulting in a 2 k Ω effective input resistor.
-Achieving a typical dc gain of 40 dB thus requires a 200 k Ω feedback resistor.
+The dc gain of the RLD amplifier is set by the ratio of the external feedback resistor (RFB) to the effective input resistor, which can be set by an external resistor, or alternatively, a function of the number of selected electrodes as configured in the CMREFCTL register (see Table 32).
+In a typical case, using the internal resistors for RIN, all active electrodes would be used to derive the right leg drive, resulting in a 2 k $\Omega$ effective input resistor.
+Achieving a typical dc gain of 40 dB would thus require a 200 k $\Omega$ feedback resistor.

 The dynamics and stability of the RLD loop depend on the chosen dc gain and the resistance and capacitance of the patient cabling.
 In general, loop compensation using external components is required, and must be determined experimentally for any given instrument design and cable set.
-In some cases, adding lead compensation proves necessary, while in others, lag compensation is more appropriate.
-The summing junction of the RLD amplifier is brought out to a package pin (RLD_SJ) to facilitate compensation.
+In some cases, adding lead compensation will prove necessary, while in others lag compensation may be more appropriate.
+The RLD amplifier's summing junction is brought out to a package pin (RLD\SJ) to facilitate compensation.

-The short circuit current capability of the RLD amplifier exceeds regulatory limits.
+The RLD amplifier's short circuit current capability exceeds regulatory limits.
 A patient protection resistor is required to achieve compliance.

 Within the RLD block, there is lead-off comparator circuitry that monitors the RLD amplifier output to determine whether the patient feedback loop is closed.
-An open-loop condition, typically the result of the right leg electrode (RLD_OUT) becoming detached, tends to drive the output of the amplifier low.
-This type of fault is flagged in the header word (see Table 54), allowing the system software to take action by notifying the user, redirecting the reference drive to another electrode via the internal switches of the ADAS1000/ ADAS1000-1/ADAS1000-2, or both.
+An open-loop condition, typically the result of the right leg electrode (RLD\OUT) becoming detached, tends to drive the amplifier's output low.
+This type of fault is flagged in the header word (see Table 53), allowing the system software to take action by notifying the user, redirecting the reference drive to another electrode via the internal switches of the ADAS1000-3/ADAS1000-4, or both.
 The detection circuitry is local to the RLD amplifier and remains functional with a redirected reference drive.
 Table 32 provides details on reference drive redirection.

-While reference drive redirection can be useful in the event that the right leg electrode cannot be reattached, some precautions must be observed.
+While reference drive redirection may be useful in the event that the right leg electrode cannot be reattached, some precautions must be observed.
 Most important is the need for a patient protection resistor.
-Because this is an external resistor, it does not follow the redirected reference drive; some provision for continued patient protection is needed external to the ADAS1000/ ADAS1000-1/ADAS1000-2.
-Any additional resistance in the ECG paths certainly interferes with respiration measurement and may also result in an increase in noise and decrease in CMRR.
+Because this is an external resistor, it does not follow the redirected reference drive; some provision for continued patient protection is needed external to the ADAS1000-3/ADAS1000-4.
+Any additional resistance in the ECG paths will certainly interfere with respiration measurement and may also result in an increase in noise and decrease in CMRR.

-The RLD amplifier is designed to stably drive a maximum capacitance of 5 nF based on the gain configuration (see Figure 67) and assuming a 330 k Ω patient protection resistor.
+The RLD amplifier is designed to stably drive a maximum capacitance of 5 nF based on the gain configuration (see Figure 65) and assuming a 330 k $\Omega$ patient protection resistor.